ycberrehouma/Reddit-Vue-App/README.md

 ## The Logic behind Implementing the Infinite Scroll:

-Once we get the initial data (25 reddit Posts)  we create a new function scroll() and have it loaded in the mounted() lifecycle method.
+Once we get the initial data (25 reddit Posts)  we create a new function <b>scroll()</b> and have it loaded in the <b>mounted()</b> method.

-This scroll() method calculates the bottom of the page to know if its reached or not which means that it will evaluates it as true or false.
-For this, we use  the documentElement.scrollTop, documentElement.offsetHeight properties and of window’s innerHeight properties to find out if scroll is at the bottom.
+This <b>scroll()</b> method calculates the bottom of the page to know if its reached or not which means that it will evaluates it as true or false.
+For this, we use  the <b>documentElement.scrollTop, documentElement.offsetHeight properties and of window’s innerHeight properties</b> to find out if scroll is at the bottom.